carghir/inertia-transfer/README.md

 <br>

 ![Fig E2:](fig/Weak_freqstep_down.png)
-*Fig. E2: Grid frequency step down, weak grid.
+*Fig. E2: Grid frequency step down, weak grid response.
 As in Fig. C2, the difference is mainly on the AC bus behavior, being more susceptible to disturbance and switching noise.*
 [Download PDF](fig/Weak_freqstep_down.pdf)

 ### F. Voltage dip test
-We now perform the test in [[2](#references)], Section VA under similar conditions ($0.95p.u.$ load).
+We now perform the test in [[2](#references)], Section VA, under similar conditions ($0.95p.u.$ load).
 The stiff grid case is presented in Fig. F1 and the weak grid in Fig. F2.

 ![Fig F1:](fig/Stiff_dip_profile.png)
 *Fig. F1: Voltage dip, stiff grid scenario.
-As a comparison to [[2](#references)], we see a similar behavior here where the current is well limited through the reactive power controller as well as the barrier function mechanism which implements the function of projection onto the constraint set.*
+As a direct comparison to [[2](#references)], we see a similar behavior here where the current is well limited through the reactive power controller as well as the barrier function mechanism which implements the function of projection onto the constraint set.*
 [Download PDF](fig/Stiff_dip_profile.pdf)

 <br>